Euchlaena marginaria

 Euchlaena marginaria, the ochre euchlaena moth, is a moth of the family Geometridae.
 The species was first described by Charles Sedgwick Minot in 1869.

-It is found in North America, where it has been recorded from south-central British Columbia and Idaho to Nova Scotia and south to Florida and Missouri.
+It is found in mixedwood and conifer forests across North America, where it has been recorded from south-central British Columbia and Idaho to Nova Scotia and south to Florida and Missouri.
+Adults are nocturnal and attracted to white and blacklight.

+Adult

 The wingspan is about 40 mm.
+Adults are light to dark brown, with extensive dark speckling.
+The wings are two-toned with a lighter medial band bordered by a dark postmedial line.
+The forewings are pointed at the apex and round at the inner margin.
+The hindwings are scalloped only at the tonal margin.
+There are small discal spots on each wing.
+The palpi are distinct and projecting beyond the head.
+Adults are on wing from May to August.

+Caterpillar

-Adults are on wing from May to August in one generation in the north and two in the southern part of the range.
+The larva, a twig-like inchworm, is dark brown with two wart-like dorsal projections at base of abdomen.
+There is one generation in the north and two in the southern part of the range.

-The larvae feed on Alnus, Salix, Spiraea, Amelanchier, Viburnum and Betula papyrifera.
-They are twig mimics.
-They are mottled dark brown.